dij0s/PETAL/thesis/bachelor_thesis.typ

 Therefore, it is applied to the paired scores of the larger and smaller configurations with the one-sided alternative hypothesis that the larger configuration significantly outperforms the smaller one.
 The resulting p-value is 0.009 ($equiv$ 0.9%), indicating a statistically significant difference between the two configurations considering a 5% confidence level.

-The null hypothesis is hence rejected and confirms the alternative hypothesis: the larger configuration, indeed, outperforms the smaller configuration in a per-prompt basis and confirms the initial expectation that larger language models, incorporated into the AI agent solution, yield better results.
+The null hypothesis is hence rejected and confirms the alternative hypothesis: the larger configuration, indeed, outperforms the smaller configuration in a per-prompt basis and verifies the initial expectation that larger language models, incorporated into the AI agent solution, yield better results.

-Analyzing the per-criterion raw scores across each query intent (#ref(<boxplots_criterion>)) provides valuable insight into _why_, the larger configuration yields greater scores.
+Analyzing the per-criterion raw scores across each prompt intent (#ref(<boxplots_criterion>)) provides valuable insight into the specific areas in which the larger configuration surpasses the smaller one.
 #highlight("TODO: citer potentils résultats raw")

-// Analyzing the per-criteria scores across for each query intents (#ref(<comparison_criteria>)) provides a more detailed view of how the two configurations scores across specific queries and fields.
+Boxplots enable a visual comparison of the distributions of ordinal scores, assigned to each evaluation criterion.
+The results are further grouped by prompt intent, distinguishing between factual and actionable prompts, the latter of which involve strategy planning.

+The plot clearly demonstrates that the larger configuration is consistently ranked higher across all criteria, raising an important question: in which aspect of the qualitative evaluation does the larger configuration have the greatest impact ?

+Data interpretation and methodology alignment show the most significant improvement, in both factual and actionable contexts.
+This suggests that bigger models enhance the system's ability to interpret the geospatial data and provide actionable insights from various perspectives, identifying patterns and most importantly suggesting solutions.
+#highlight("TODO: lier avec papier dans limitations?")

+In contrast, municipal relevance and technical compliance only show minor differences between configurations, with the larger one demonstrating slight improvements.
+What is more interesting in this case is the overall performance of the solution, across all configurations in both criteria.

+While the municipal relevance criterion reveals the greatest score across individual criteria and a more pronounced decrease between configurations, the technical compliance criterion remains strikingly similar across both.

+These results are likely due to either: poor compliance with the formatting requirements, structural completeness and overall presentation of the response for both configurations or a deeper issue with the criterion itself.

+In reality, both go hand in hand as overly rigid criteria penalize small deviations from the requirements whilst loose criteria may overlook important details and yield higher scores.
+On the other hand, the criterion itself may be meaningless.
+A response that effectively addresses urban energy planning requirements, even lacking perfect formatting, is arguably better than one that is well-formatted but completely irrelevant.

+Another issue observed with this criterion is the high standard deviation over both intents

+Another global

+Rather

+// pas de l'opti nsm faut juste comparer p.r. à baseline

+#highlight("TODO: citer ou inclure tel quel le prompt ici?")

+// pas possible de comparer inter-critère

+#highlight("TODO: citer les chiffres a quel point mieux?")
+// pdv critere
+// pdv intent, quels meilleurs, ou est le plus grand drop -> biais benchmark
+// variabilité
+// suite: modeles plus grand et rework g-eval hand in hand pour assess jusqu'à ou on peut montre

 // expliquer pq telle différence dans les résultats
 // pros and cons
 // PAS ASSEZ DE SAMPLES POUR COMPARER SI EXPERT NOTE MIEUX SUR LES ACTIONABLE MAIS ASSESS INDICATEUR SUR G-EVAL
 // volatilité larger ??
+// donner exemples qualitatifs de jessen
 // est-ce que c'est la faute de g-eval et de ces critères ?
 // discuter qu'est-ce qui est faux quand expert met un mauvais score
 // EVALUER LES OBJECTIFS DU TRAVAIL